Kidney Island

 • If there is interest i will try to add additional dates, so please contact me.

-Kidney Island is a tiny island and National Nature Reserve, just 16 km (10 miles) from Stanley.
-The island can only be reached by boat and is just 30 minutes away from the Islands’ capital, Stanley.
+Kidney Island is a small island and National Nature Reserve, just 16 km (10 miles) from Stanley.
+The island can only be reached by boat and is just 30 minutes away from the Islands capital, Stanley.
 Visit is by permit only with a guide, so Kidney Island is a very special experience.

 Please take a look at this booklet by Falklands Conservation

+We will transfer to a small zodiac and the launch crew will safely land us onto the small pebble and sand beach where you will begin your Kidney Island experience.
 The Landing Bay is on a small, white sand and boulder beach on the south-west side of the island.
 A zodiac (inflatable boat) transfers you from your vessel.
 Sea lions are frequently in the water or basking on the shore, in particular at Dix’s Cove.
-Look out for the endemic Cobb’s Wren, Blackish Cincloides (Tussac birds) and Falkland Steamer Ducks.
-The pristine Kidney Island being rodent and cat free is the only location close to Stanley where you can see all 3 of the Islands endemic bird species.
+Look out for the endemic Cobb’s Wren and Falkland Steamer Ducks.
+The pristine Kidney Island being rodent and cat free is the only location close to Stanley where you can see both of the Islands endemic bird species, plus the Blackish Cincloides (Tussac Bird)

 Most of the 32 hectares (80 acres) of the island is covered with tall, dense tussac grass.
 Walking through the grass requires patience and care as it is quite likely that animals will be present.
 A degree of physical fitness is therefore required to keep up with the group.